kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

         `/opt/ibm/wlp/bin/server start defaultServer`

-1. If learning Traditional WAS:
+1. If learning WAS traditional:

     1. Open the Administrative Console at <https://localhost:9043/ibm/console>